 Mostly office goers who stay away from home (let us say the age group of 25-35 years) and need quick bites to eat dosas.
 How about catering to college students and senior citizens?

 - Is there a target audience that does not like my product?
 Why?
 (Feedback)

-May be the side dishes like chutney or spice powder is too spicy for kids.
-How about including kid-friendly dosas, that has loads of cheese, fresh tomato sauce and less spicy gravies?
+Maybe the side dishes like chutney or spice powder are too spicy for kids.
+How about including kid-friendly dosas with loads of cheese, fresh tomato sauce, and less spicy gravies?

 Collect more data!
 The dosa seller on the next street has introduced a ‘customizable dosa’ platter, where customers can choose how they want their Dosa… What can I do?

 The essence of the entire problem-solution chain is the collection of relevant data and channelizing it to solve complex business problems.